ieeeukiyp/ieeeukiyp.github.io/_posts/4th_stem/2023-10-28-stem-symposium-newcastle-2023_conf.md

 # Symposium Features

-The event focuses on research presentations, posters, keynote, panel discussion, workshop, awards, and a networking event with Industry participation.
+The event focuses on research presentations, keynote, panel discussion, workshop, awards, and a networking event with Industry participation.

 # Keynote and workshop: